nashikouen/kotatsuBBS/README.md

 ```

-initalize and install  the mysql server
+initalize and install  the mysql server.
-then start it up and run the secure instalation script
+then start it up and run the secure instalation script.
 ```
 mysql_install_db
 rcctl start mysqld